Austinsucy/F3-Frost-Data-Challenge---Data-Slayers/README.md

 - `0` otherwise (no frost event)

 ## 🤖 ML Models:
-We implemented a general model using `LightGBM Gradient Boosting` and a more innovative model using `Stacked Ensemble Knowledge Distillation`, which:
+We implemented a general model using `LightGBM (Light Gradient Boosting Machine)` and a more innovative model using `Weighted Ensemble Knowledge Distillation`, which:

 - Combines tree-based models
 - Implements high-capacity "teacher" models that train a simpler "student" model